 The preceding discussion does nothing to help us find a good code.
-An optimal binary symbol code can be made by the following 'greedy' procedure: Order the elements by their probability.
-First group the two least probable outcomes $p_n, p{n-1}$ into one element of a smaller sample set.
+An optimal binary symbol code can be made by the following 'greedy' recursive procedure: Order the elements by their probability.
+First group the two least probable outcomes p_n, p{n-1} into one element of a smaller sample set.
 Their codewords will only differ in the last digit.
-The smaller sample set has one fewer element - instead of $p_n, p{n-1}$ we have just the composite element with probability $\tilde{p}{n-1} = p_n + p{n-1}$ .
+The smaller sample set has one fewer element - instead of p_n, p{n-1} we have just the composite element with probability $\tilde{p}{n-1} = p_n + p{n-1}$.
 Repeat.
 Codewords only acquire a digit at the coarse-graining step (I'm using the convention that the less probable element gets a 1).
-An example will help a lot:

-In this code, the average string length is 2.3; the entropy of the distribution is 2.28548.
+An example will help a lot: 16 16Warning: there is another way to implement the procedure, used by Mackay, which will result In this code, the average string length is 2.3; the entropy of the distribution is 2.28548.